halenurk/mushroom-identification/README.md

 kNN (Euclidean distance)
 kNN (Hamming distance)

-Best results were achieved with random forest model (see the slides in the repo)
+Best results were achieved with random forest model (see the slides in the repo).
+Evaluation is done by cross-validation (details are in slides).